Non-stop flights to Manila (MNL)

 Flights from South Korea to Manila

 From Busan, direct flights are offered by Philippine Airlines.
+This route is recently announced though, and not operational yet.
+It will start in March 2026.

 From Seoul, airlines that operate direct flights are AirAsia, Asiana Airlines (Star Alliance), Cebu Pacific, Jeju Air, Korean Air (SkyTeam) and Philippine Airlines.